rain-sk/use-flux/README.md

 export const [CountContext, CountProvider] = useFlux(initialState, reducers);
 ```

-Use the `SomeProvider` at a position in the component hierarchy above where it will be consumed:
+Use the `CountProvider` at a position in the component hierarchy above where it will be consumed:
 ```typescript
 export function App(props) {
   return (